Katharina Scheven: Abolitionist

 Katharina Scheven was one of the young and liberal women who heard Gertrude Guillaume-Schack speak in London and took up the cause of abolishing regulated prostitution in Germany.

 Others included Anna Pappritz (1861–1939), Anita Augspurg (1857–1943) and Minna Cauer (1841–1922).

 Disapproval of public discussion of vice was an obstacle to Abolitionists.
-In 1895 the board of the BDF tried to prevent public discussion of a petition on prostitution it had presented to the national parliament because it addresses "very awkward matters".
+In 1895 the board of the BDF tried to prevent public discussion of a petition on prostitution it had presented to the national parliament because it addressed "very awkward matters".

 In 1904 Katharina Scheven said it "is still regarded in many educated circles as unbecoming to know about these things, much less to talk about them.

 Katharina Scheven followed the examples of Lida Gustava Heymann (1868–1943) and Anna Pappritz who had founded branches of the International Abolitionist Federation (IAF), and in 1902 founded an IAF branch in Dresden.

 In 1904 these branches united under Scheven's leadership into the German branch of the IAF (DZIAF).

 The same year the IAF held its first congress in Dresden.

 Anna Pappritz and Katharina Scheven became the two most influential leaders of the German branch of the IAF.

 From 1902 to 1914 Pappritz and Scheven edited the DZIAF magazine Der Abolitionist.

 Scheven wanted prostitutes to be free of regulation, but also wanted brothels to be abolished and the state to take measures to combat prostitution such as expanding child care facilities and improving work opportunities for women.
 Although the struggle against state-regulated brothels did not succeed, the IAF clubs contributed to mobilizing public opinion.

 Scheven and Pappritz represented the conservative moral view among abolitionists.

 Scheven was generally against contraceptives and in favor of premarital abstinence.

-After the 1905 the controversy about the New Ethic split the DZIAF.
+After 1905 the controversy about the New Ethic split the DZIAF.
 The moderates led by Scheven and Pappritz further consolidated their control.

 Some of the radicals turned to the cause of suffrage, and others to the sex-reform movement.

 In 1909 Pappritz and Scheven issued a pamphlet giving the DZIAF position on criminal law reform.

 They wrote that, "prostitution is primarily called forth by demand from the side of men, and that it is often social distress that forces women to meet this demand with the corresponding supply."
-The solution, which was at odds with the leaders of the men's morality movement, was legislation that protected women workers and "organization of women workers, in order to secure for them a living wage, and better access for women to education and vocational training."
+The solution, which was at odds with the leaders of the men's morality movement, was legislation that protected women workers and "organization of women workers, to secure for them a living wage, and better access for women to education and vocational training."

-They stated that regulation of prostitution was an unjustified restriction of civil liberty, and was unjust in affecting only the woman and not her client.
+They stated that the regulation of prostitution was an unjustified restriction of civil liberty, and was unjust in affecting only the woman and not her client.

 Criminalization would also be unjust in punishing only the woman, and letting the man go free.

 The state should be involved in cases such as coercion, abuse of minors, procuring and aggressive soliciting, but otherwise sex was a private matter and state interference would be an outrageous violation of individual freedom.